t4c1/Graph-Convexity/README.md

 `c`: parameter of *maximum size of convex subsets* measure.

 This function should be called on result of `convexGrowth`.
-For accurate results multiple return values of `maxConvexSubsetSize_Lc` should be averaged.
+For accurate results `convexGrowth` should be run multiple times.
+`maxConvexSubsetSize_Lc` should be computed each time and return values should be averaged.